Poju010/Pizza_Sales_Analysis/README.md

 # Pizza_Sales_Analysis
-Comprehensive analysis of a pizza dataset and deriving actionable insight and building interactive dashboard
+Comprehensive analysis of a pizza dataset and deriving actionable insight and building interactive dashboard using Microsoft Words.